cdosborn/ansible-role-debug/README.md

 ## Credits

-This role is based on information presented by [Iwade](https://coderwall.com/lwade) in the coderwall article [Dump all variables](https://coderwall.com/p/13lh6w/dump-all-variables).
+This role is based on information presented by [Lester Wade](https://coderwall.com/lwade) in the coderwall article [Dump all variables](https://coderwall.com/p/13lh6w/dump-all-variables).